nghuyenthevinh2000/calculator-vm/calculator/vm/readme.md

 * OpMinus

 3. Virtual machine
-A virtual machine is created to handle bytecode by iteratively going through each bytes and then processing them
+A virtual machine is created to handle bytecode by iteratively going through each bytes and then processing them.
+Temporary result is stored in a stack for further processing.